bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 The goal is to setup a stream over http, to create a continous sequence of data elements.
 These elements can create any kind of data (text, images, ...).
 One of the most known examples is an **MJPEG stream**, to receive continously JPEG images (like a video stream).

-For example, the encoder converts separate messages (i.e. images in their payloads) into a continous MJPEG stream:
+***The encoder converts (payloads from) separate messages into a continuous stream.***  For example converting (payload) images into a continous MJPEG stream:

 ![Stream encoder](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_encoder.png)

 By showing multiple of those MJPEG streams simultaneously in the Node-Red dashboard, we can start building a video surveillance application: see below an example flow to accomplish this kind of behaviour.

 ### Comparison with the http-response node
-In lots of use cases **no streaming** is required.
+In a lot of other use cases **no streaming** is required.
 When a question (= http request) arrives at the http-in node, a simple answer (= http response) by the http-response node will be sufficient.
 For example somebody asks a single snapshot image (from a camera, stored on disc, ...), and the Node-Red flow will return that image:

 ![Request response](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/request_response.png)